Rupee Gains 03 Paisa Against Dollar - UrduPoint

 Rupee Gains 03 Paisa Against Dollar

-The Japanese remained unchanged and closed at Rs 1.73, whereas a decrease of 36 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs 351.67 as compared to the last day's closing of Rs 352.03.
+The Japanese yen lost 01 paisa and closed at Rs 1.72, whereas an increase of 25 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 351.92 as compared to the last day's closing of Rs 351.67.

 Recent Stories